Mirror, Mirror (Star Trek: The Original Series): Plot

 In his own quarters, Spock, already suspicious of the landing party, queries the computer about the "classified research" being conducted in Engineering, and decides to confront Kirk again.
 On the bridge, Uhura distracts Sulu, the security chief as well as the senior helm officer in this universe, from his security board when it signals Scott's connection of warp power to the transporter.
 Spock intercepts Kirk in the transporter room and leads him at phaser-point to Sickbay, where Scott, McCoy, and Uhura have been waiting.
 A fight ensues, in which Spock is knocked out by Kirk.
 McCoy insists on treating Spock, and before they can leave, Sulu arrives with three security guards.
 Sulu tells them he intends to assassinate Kirk and make it look like Kirk and Spock killed each other, but Marlena intervenes from Kirk's quarters, using the Tantalus Field to vaporize Sulu's henchmen.
 Kirk renders Sulu unconscious, and Uhura, Kirk, and Scott head for the transporter room, leaving McCoy to follow after tending to Spock.
 Spock suddenly awakens and forces McCoy into a Vulcan mind meld to learn why the captain spared his life.

 Kirk, Scott, and Uhura reach the transporter room to find Marlena waiting.
 She asks Kirk to take her with them, but Kirk explains that the transporter is set for four people.
 Marlena points a phaser at Kirk, but Uhura disarms her.
 They discover power to the transporter has been cut, and Scott can only reset the controls to allow manual operation, requiring one of them to stay behind.
 Spock arrives and announces he will operate the controls.
 Kirk uses the time remaining before the landing party must transport out to argue for the overthrow of the Empire, which Spock agrees is inevitable in 240 years.
 He urges Spock to take command of the Enterprise and find a way to save the Halkans.
 When Spock reminds him of the necessity of power, Kirk reveals the existence of the Tantalus Field.
 As he transports them out, Spock promises to consider what Kirk has said.

 Kirk, McCoy, Scott, and Uhura beam out, and find themselves back in the Federation universe.
 Spock reports he found the ruthless attitude of their counterparts refreshing, sarcastically calling them "the very flower of humanity."
-Kirk is startled by the appearance of Lieutenant Marlena Moreau, recently transferred to the Enterprise, with a report for his signature.
+Kirk is startled by the appearance of Lieutenant Marlena Moreau from his own universe, recently transferred to the Enterprise, with a report for his signature.
 In answer to Spock's inquiry, Kirk says only that Moreau "seems like a nice, likable girl" and that perhaps they could become "friends".